MAddixH/Dressi/PROJECT_BRIEF.md

 The app should not feel like a basic clothing store.
 It should feel like a visual outfit inspiration platform with shopping built directly into the experience.

+CRITICAL COMMERCE FEATURE: ONE-CHECKOUT MULTI-RETAILER PURCHASING

+Dressi must allow users to purchase an entire outfit through one simple Dressi checkout, even if the items come from multiple different brands or retailers.

+Example:
+An outfit may include:

+* Nike shoes from Nike
+* Zara pants from Zara
+* Ralph Lauren sweater from Ralph Lauren
+* Sunglasses from Amazon
+* Watch from another retailer

+The user should not have to manually visit each website separately.

+Required user flow:
+User taps “Buy Entire Outfit”
+→ Dressi shows all items included
+→ user selects size/color for each item
+→ user taps “Add All to Bag”
+→ user checks out once inside Dressi
+→ Dressi automatically handles purchasing/fulfillment through multiple verified retail partners behind the scenes.

+Important UI language:

+* “One checkout.
+Every item.”
+* “Dressi handles the rest.”
+* “Items may ship from multiple verified retail partners.”
+* “Track everything in one place.”

+Build the app architecture so this can eventually support:

+* Retailer API checkout integrations
+* Affiliate checkout links
+* Dropship/partner fulfillment
+* Manual order routing
+* Automated purchasing workflows
+* Multi-retailer order splitting
+* Centralized order tracking

+For MVP, if real retailer checkout APIs are not available yet, simulate this process with:

+* Unified Dressi bag
+* Unified checkout page
+* Internal order record
+* Retailer/source field per item
+* Order status per item
+* Message that items are fulfilled by verified retail partners

+The backend should structure each order as one parent Dressi order with multiple child order items, each connected to a different retailer.

+Example database structure:
+Order:

+* id
+* user_id
+* Dressi order number
+* subtotal
+* shipping
+* tax
+* service fee
+* total
+* overall status

+OrderItems:

+* order_id
+* product_id
+* retailer
+* brand
+* affiliate_url or retailer_api_endpoint
+* size
+* color
+* quantity
+* price
+* fulfillment_status
+* tracking_number
+* retailer_order_reference

+The goal is that the customer experiences one simple Dressi checkout, while Dressi manages the complexity of buying from multiple suppliers/retailers in the background.